stevstrong/Ethernet_STM32/README.md

 ----

 That library has been ported from the official Arduino Ethernet library.

-As reference was also used:
+As additional reference served the lib from Vassilis Serasidis: https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/STM32F1/libraries/Ethernet_STM

 This library runs **only on the STM32F1 and F4** family micro-controllers!

 The library supports **only W5500** Ethernet controllers, and uses 8 sockets.

-A possible W5500-based module: https://www.aliexpress.com/item/Free-shipping-W5500-Ethernet-network-module-hardware-TCP-IP-51-STM32-microcontroller-program-over-W5100/32505484781.html?spm=a2g0s.9042311.0.0.pWrBlQ
+This library was tested on a W5500-based module like: https://www.aliexpress.com/item/Free-shipping-W5500-Ethernet-network-module-hardware-TCP-IP-51-STM32-microcontroller-program-over-W5100/32505484781.html?spm=a2g0s.9042311.0.0.pWrBlQ

 https://ae01.alicdn.com/kf/HTB1_UFSKXXXXXXIXFXXq6xXFXXXd/W5500-Ethernet-network-module-hardware-TCP-IP-51-STM32-microcontroller-program-over-W5100.jpg